projectcalico/vpp-dataplane/docs/multinet.md

 ### Network object

 With Calico/Vpp Multinet, we introduce a new Kubernetes resource (as a CRD), called `Network`.
 A `Network` is defined by a `vni` (Virtual Network Identifier) which allows to identify the network in the dataplane.
 It also contains a CIDR `range` that defines the IP addresses to assign to that network's pods.
 This optionally allows defining overlapping IP ranges for the different networks, provided the other selected components (ipam, etc…) allow this.
+We also have `physicalNetwokName` field that corresponds to the physical Network defined within the uplinks definition ([config.md](config.md#L48)).
+If none is defined you can keep an empty string.
+This allows to have separated networks that communicate using dedicated uplinks.
+We currently only support vxlan for secondary networks (more information in `Active developments`)

 ```yaml
 apiVersion: projectcalico.org/v3